smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 ### Deploy Harbor registry

 #### System Prerequisite
 * The available system disk should be reserved at least 20G for Harbor PV/PVC usage.
 The defaut disk PV/PVC total size is 20G.
-The values can be configurable in the ```roles/harbor_registry/controlplane/defaults/main.yaml```.
+The values can be configured in the ```roles/harbor_registry/controlplane/defaults/main.yaml```.
 * If huge pages enabled, need 1G(hugepage size 1G) or 300M(hugepage size 2M) to be reserved for Harbor usage.

 #### Ansible Playbooks